awanmbandi/aws-real-world-projects/webserver-apache-config/README.md

 ### NOTE:
 - Before Applying any change on the below `sites-available` config files, I'll advice you take a Backup for Recovery purpose
 - Before running the below commands make sure to `EDIT` the `Load Balancer DNS` in the `Reverse Proxy File` `000-default.conf` with your `LoadBalancer DNS`
+- You can as well create the `000-default.conf` directly in the `Web Server` using any text editor like `VI` than downloading.

 ls /etc/apache2
 ls /etc/apache2/sites-enabled

 sudo rm /etc/apache2/sites-enabled/000-default.conf
 sudo wget https://raw.githubusercontent.com/awanmbandi/aws-real-world-projects/main/webserver-apache-config/000-default.conf -P /etc/apache2/sites-enabled